Carbon is derived from the word “carbo” meaning coal.

 Formation of ammonia molecule (NH3): The atomic number of N is 7.
 It's electronic configuration is 2, 5 there are 5 electrons in its valence shell.
 It needs 3 electrons more to complete its octet like noble gas neon (2, 8).

 Formation of H2O molecule: The electronic configuration of hydrogen is K (1) and that of oxygen is K(2) L(6).
-Thus, each hydrogen require one and oxygen required two electrons to achieve the stable electronic configuration.
+Thus, each hydrogen atom requires one and oxygen atom requires two more electrons to achieve the stable electronic configuration.

-Formation of CO2 molecule: The atomic number of C is 6 and the electronic configuration of C is K(2), L(4) and that of oxygen is K(2), L(6) thus each carbon require 4 and oxygen require two electrons to achieve the stable electronic configuration.
+Formation of CO2 molecule: The atomic number of C is 6 and the electronic configuration of C is K(2), L(4) and that of oxygen is K(2), L(6) thus each carbon atom requires 4 and oxygen atom requires two more electrons to achieve the stable electronic configuration.

-Formation of CH4 molecule: Methane is a covalent compound containing 4 covalent bond.
-It contains one carbon atom and four hydrogen atoms covalently bonded to central carbon atom.
+Formation of CH4 molecule: Methane is a covalent compound containing 4 covalent bonds.
+It contains one carbon atom and four hydrogen atoms covalently bonded to the central carbon atom.